meganificent/Spanglish-Generator/README.md

 # Must install or already have these packages on your computer (based on mac) and have python 3.9 installed on computer. use pip3 install in order to install necessary packages

+* PyCharm CC
-os
+* os
-sys
+* sys
-numpy
+* numpy
-IPython
+* IPython
-nltk
+* nltk
-pygame
+* pygame
+* googletrans==3.1.0a0 --> MUST BE THIS VERSION (NOT googletrans) OR TRANSLATOR AND OTHER CODE WILL NOT WORK
+* spaghetti
-googletrans==3.1.0a0 --> MUST BE THIS VERSION (NOT googletrans) OR TRANSLATOR AND OTHER CODE WILL NOT WORK spaghetti ghostscript --> MUST HAVE THE LASTEST VERSION OF PYTHON INSTALLED OR YOU WILL GET AN ERROR WHEN TRYING TO CONVERT .ps FILES OF SYNTAX TREES TO .png
+* ghostscript --> MUST HAVE THE LASTEST VERSION OF PYTHON INSTALLED OR YOU WILL GET AN ERROR WHEN TRYING TO CONVERT .ps FILES OF SYNTAX TREES TO .png

+# TO RUN THE CODE

+To see syntax trees for English --> Spanish:

+* Copy and Paste the entire PyCharm cell from the COLAB document into a PyCharm file
+* Run the code
+* Wait for prompting
+* Type in an English sentence

+To see what's been done with Spanish --> English:

+* Type a spanish string into spanglishMachine() the cell at the top of the colab and run it